Najibullah Quraishi

 Najibullah Quraishi is an Afghan journalist and filmmaker.

 Quraishi worked as a journalist and presenter on radio and television in Afghanistan for ten years and has a degree in journalism.
 Quraishi is Clover Films chief investigator for projects in Asia and the Arab states.
 He has worked with Jamie Doran in making Afghan Massacre: The Convoy of Death, Afghanistan: Behind Enemy Lines, and The Dancing Boys of Afghanistan.
 Since 2002 he has lived in the United Kingdom and he is a winner of the Rory Peck Award, the Sony International Impact award and Amnesty International Media Award for his work.

-His professional career began in Afghanistan, where he worked as producer, reporter and presenter for a weekly television social program Shahr-e ma, Khana-e ma (Our City, Our Home) for ten years before moving to the United Kingdom and joining the Clover Films in 2002.
+His professional career began in Afghanistan, where he worked as a producer, reporter and presenter for a weekly television social program Shahr-e ma, Khana-e ma (Our City, Our Home) for ten years before moving to the United Kingdom and joining Clover Films in 2002.
 After successfully collaborating on the film Afghan Massacre: Convoy of Death, in the same year he won The Rory Peck Impact and Sony International Award for a film about the SAS in Afghanistan.